spessasus/GeneralUser-GS/documentation/README.md

 10. Click the gear icon near the top left of the application.
 This will take you to a “Midi Player Device Settings” window.
 11. Under “Midi Out” at the top, enable “Use Bass (Soundfonts/VSTi)”.
 This will expand the window to show “BassMidi Settings”.
-12. Under BassMidi Settings, click the “File” button under “Default SoundFont”, find and select `GeneralUser GS v2.0.0.sf2`, then click “Open”.
+12. Under BassMidi Settings, click the “File” button under “Default SoundFont”, find and select `GeneralUser-GS.sf2`, then click “Open”.
 13. For improved sound quality, enable “Use Sinc Interpolation”.
-If your CPU usage during MIDI playback ends up being too high, you can revert this change.<div style="page-break-after: always"></div>
+If your CPU usage during MIDI playback ends up being too high, you can revert this change.
 14. On the left of the settings window, under “SysEx Effects (Midi Out/BassMidi/VSTi)”, set the following:
     - Reverb level: **59**
     - Chorus level: **43**
 15. Click OK to close the window.

-You can now load and play MIDI files.
+You can now load and play MIDI files.<div style="page-break-after: always"></div>

 #### 3.2.3.
+KQ Sampei (iOS)

+[KQ Sampei](https://apps.apple.com/us/app/kq-sampei/id1626784865) is a fantastic SoundFont MIDI player for iOS that can also be used as a realtime virtual instrument.
+Its new SoundFont engine V3 is a complete implementation of the SoundFont specification and is on par with FluidSynth, in my opinion.
+KQ Sampei version 1.6 or later is recommended for use with GeneralUser GS 2.0, along with the following app settings:

+1. Import `GeneralUser-GS.sf2` as a sound set in “Preferences” → “Sound Set Manager”.
+2. De-activate the default `GeneralUser GS v1.471.sf3` sound set (tap the red minus sign, then “Unload”), and activate `GeneralUser-GS.sf2` (tap the green plus sign).
+3. Tap on `GeneralUser-GS.sf2` to edit the SoundFont’s settings.
+4. Under “Sampei Engine”, make sure “V3” is selected.
+5. Turn off “GS Custom Controllers”.
+6. Exit the SoundFont customization and sound set screens.
+7. Click the preferences icon at the top of the app (looks like a gear).
+8. Scroll down and set the following options:
+   - Slow LPF: **off**
+   - Smooth Volume Level: **off**
+   - Polyphony: for playing MIDI files, I recommend setting this to **256**
+9. Close the “Preferences” popup, and click on “Param” to view the parameter options.
+10. Set the reverb level to **37.01%** and then enable “Lock Parameters” just above that.

+#### 3.2.4.
+SpessaSynth (Web App)

+[SpessaSynth](https://spessasus.github.io/SpessaSynth/) is a web MIDI player that works great with GeneralUser GS v2.0.
+In fact, it currently uses GeneralUser GS by default, though the version included with the web player uses compressed audio samples (SF3 format).
+If you wish to have the best audio quality, you can manually upload the uncompressed SF2 file into the player.

+#### 3.2.5.
 Midi Clef Karaoke Player (Android)

 [Midi Clef Karaoke Player](https://play.google.com/store/apps/details?id=it.giccisw.midi) (current version is 7.4.8) is the best MIDI player I was able to find for Android.
 It uses the BASSMIDI engine, though I couldn’t find which version.
 I can at least tell that the included BASSMIDI version is older than 2.4.14.33, so many instruments will sound a bit too bright and some will not quite sound correct (see [section 3.0.1](#301-bassmidi) above for an explanation).

-You can install Midi Clef Karaoke Player from the Google Play Store, and it shouldn’t be too hard to figure out how to load `GeneralUser GS v2.0.0.sf2` as the default SoundFont and start playing MIDI files.
+You can install Midi Clef Karaoke Player from the Google Play Store, and it shouldn’t be too hard to figure out how to load `GeneralUser-GS.sf2` as the default SoundFont and start playing MIDI files.
 Consult the app’s built-in help if you get stuck.

-#### 3.2.4. dmidiplayer (GNU/Linux, macOS, Windows)
+#### 3.2.6. dmidiplayer (GNU/Linux, macOS, Windows)

 [Drumstick Multiplatform MIDI File Player (dmidiplayer)](https://dmidiplayer.sourceforge.io/) can play MIDI files using its internal FluidSynth engine or an external MIDI device, among other options.
 As of version 1.7.4, dmidiplayer contains everything you need for excellent sounding MIDI playback, if you don’t mind a few caveats: